 - Virtual collaboration tools to facilitate remote interaction

-We have two upcoming webinars where our experts will share their experiences in executing smooth and effective PI Planning:
+Our experts recently shared their experiences in executing smooth and effective PI Planning:

-April 9, 2020 – Kim Poremski will discuss how preparation activities and timeline for Product Managers, Product Owners, and teams must evolve to best accommodate fully remote PI Planning.
+For Product Managers and Product Owners– Kim Poremski discusses how preparation activities and timeline for Product Managers, Product Owners, and teams must evolve to best accommodate fully remote PI Planning.